Supporting Children with Medical Conditions Policy

 - Special requirements e.g. dietary needs, pre-activity precautions

 - Be reviewed annually or when there is a change in the condition of the child

 - Be easily accessible whilst preserving confidentiality.
 A copy is kept with the medication in both the child’s classroom and the school office.
 Copies of all IHCPs are kept in a file in the school office with children’s photos attached.

 - Outline educational provision if the student is unable to attend school

 - Contain details of the medical condition, its triggers, signs, symptoms and treatments

 - Provide details of the student’s resulting needs, including medication (dose, side-effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements, modifications to buildings, furniture or equipment, and environmental issues e.g. crowded corridors, travel time between lessons

 - Outline the level of support needed, (some children will be able to take responsibility for their own health needs), including in emergencies.
 If a child is self-managing their medication, this should be clearly stated with appropriate arrangements for monitoring

 - State who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the child’s medical condition from a healthcare professional; and cover arrangements for when they are unavailable.

-The prime responsibility for a child’s health lies with the parent who is responsible for the child’s medication and the parent/carer must supply the school with all relevant information needed in order for proficient care to be given to the child.
+The prime responsibility for a child’s health lies with the parent/carer who is responsible for the child’s medication and must supply the school with all relevant information needed in order for proficient care to be given to the child.
 The school takes advice and guidance from a range of professionals.